-We don't go on an official battlefield anymore with swords and spears and horses.
+We don't go on an "official" battlefield anymore with swords and spears and horses.
 It's all machinery and droids and planes.
-Missiles and bombs.
+Operations and bombs.
 Suddenly, you feel like you can only do so much to protect your platoon, let alone someone you love.
 So you're encouraged not to connect to anyone.
 Shut it all out.
 Focus only on yourself.
-Here, in the middle of the hot desert.
+Here, in the middle of a hot desert.
 It's my third tour, actually.
 I really haven't known anything but desert for a while.
 Surviving in it.
 Thriving in it.
 Finding ways to enjoy myself with the rations and company I have.

 You got someone at home?
 A husband?
 A wife?
 I'm not sure if you're luckier with or without one.
 Me, I never married.
 Had a girlfriend.
 She couldn't handle me going overseas.
 She didn't want me in the army.
 Thought she'd lose me.
 I tried to rekindle everything after my second tour.
 She said I wasn't the same person.
 She didn't comprehend the scars I brought back with me.
 Oh, sure, she wanted to hear the stories of how I got them.
 Was it a stray bullet, she asked.
 Shrapnel from a suicide bomber.
 Something traumatic.
-She always liked to hear how it happened, but not the aftermath.
-Everything I endured here - still endure here - had to be kept at a superficial level for me to deal with.
+She always liked to hear how it happened, but she didn't want to actually listen to the aftermath.
+Everything I endured here - still endure here - had to be kept at a superficial level for her to deal with.
 Like she couldn't handle it.
-Like she was too weak to handle my own suffering.
+Like she was too weak to manage my own suffering.

 Anyway, it didn't work out with her and me, so I came back here.
 Look at you - you're young, and you're green.
 Maybe you're in love with someone back home.
 It might feel weird fighting out here, because you don't know if you're really protecting anyone, right?
 Not like the old days.
 Not like when someone said to the Spartans, "Let's give the warriors incentive.
 Let's give them something to fight for.
 Someone to fight for."